 Saw the code people were writing in C/C++ and decided to make it easier to write parallel code without breaking things.
 Equivalent to sun breaking through the clouds after 40 days of rain for many C++ systems developers.

-An alternative to C and Rust, created by a person so convinced they could make a better alternative, that they quite their job and live off donations.
+An alternative to C, created by eliminating all the horrible parts of C (pre-processor, ridiculous build tools, awkward memory deallocation).
+Aims for the niche where C is needed, but Rust is too complicated.
+Created by a person so convinced they could make a better alternative, that they quit their job and live off donations.

 Saw the code people were writing in C/C++ and tried to bring them closer to Smalltalk.
 Also, wanted to stop people doing evil things like redifining False to 1.
 Now synonymous with boring business systems and obtuse descriptions of simple concepts.

 Google’s alternative to Java and C++.
-Compiles fast and runs fast, while maintaining utter contempt for developper’s ability to learn new skills.
+Compiles fast and runs fast, while maintaining utter contempt for developer’s ability to learn new skills.

 First programming language of many elder programmers because it shipped with a bunch of old computer systems and it was easy to modify games with it.